 Actively questioning and deconstructing what we do is a crucial part of personal and professional development.
 Often this can mean having to sort through contradictions to concepts that were picked up and adhered to long ago.
 Professionally, one that comes up with regularity is face shape and the relation to hairstyle selection.
 It often begins with an individual feeling as though because of 'x', they can't or shouldn't have 'y'.
 This falls into an area of absolutes that I'm quite firmly against.

-It's no secret that I loathe social media.
-It contributes little to society and has been shown to have a multitude of negative effects both in culture and individual lives.
+It's no secret that I find social media, for the most part, to be a massive waste of time.
+It contributes little to society and has been shown to have a multitude of negative effects both in society and individual lives.
 That said, I have been pondering how to possibly engage in a way which would actually contribute something useful rather than blithely serving up vacuous self promotion.
 What there is to work with is the experience and perspective of an almost 30 year career and how that relates to full-time private practice.
 Many in my chair have listened to (or politely endured) numerous rants over the years and thus, this blog will attempt to flesh out those concepts with considered critical reflection and analysis.
 I'll aim to cover a few common topics with hope that those who have questions will benefit.
 Also, it will provide an avenue for something I enjoy...writing!
 All up it will likely just be a highly opinionated reference about the industry, society, life and how I attempt to operate within it to make people happy and live better lives.
+Hope you enjoy it.

 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547